ermyers/getting-cleaning-data-project/README.md

 # getting-cleaning-data-project
-The final course project for "Getting and Cleaning Data" on Coursera.
+This is the final course project for "Getting and Cleaning Data" on Coursera.
 The goal of this project is to download a dataset, perform some processing steps on it, and return a tidy dataset.

 CodeBook.md describes the dataset, the processing that was performed on it, and the variable names.